thedaviddias/Front-End-Performance-Checklist/README.md

 - [ ] **Minification:** ![high]
 All CSS files are minified, comments, white spaces and new lines are removed from production files.

     *Why:*
     > When CSS files are minified, the content is loaded faster and less data is sent to the client.
 It's important to always minify CSS files in production.
-It is beneficial for the user as it is for any business who wants to lower bandwidth costs and lower resource usage.
+It is beneficial for the user as it is for any business that wants to lower bandwidth costs and lower resource usage.

     *How:*
     > ⁃ Use tools to minify your files automatically before or during your build or your deployment.